andrewt3000/MachineLearning/neuralNets.md

 ### Neural Networks
-[Neural Network](https://en.wikipedia.org/wiki/Neural_network) - Neural networks are machine learning models and [universal approximators](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
+**Neural networks** are machine learning models and [universal approximators](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
 This document explains their architecture and how to [train a neural network](#training-a-neural-network).

 Neural networks or artificial neural networks are a broad term that includes also other types of neural networks such as CNNs or transformers.
 The architecture we are discussing here is a feedforward neural network (as opposed to recurrent), vanilla neural networks, or MLP multilayer perceptron.

-You can also refer to a single layer or block of fully connected layers (also called dense or linear layers) in other types of neural networks.
+You can also refer to a single layer or block of **fully connected layers** (also called **dense layers** or **linear layers**) in other types of neural networks.
 These fully connected layers are used in other neural networks to combine features or change dimensionality.

 ### Neural network Architecture
 The architecture of a neural network is fixed before it is trained and has the following properties.